cds 1.4.0

 Forward iterator.

-The forward iterator for a split-list has some features:
+The forward iterator is based on OrderedList forward iterator and has some features:

 • it has no post-increment operator

-• The iterator cannot be moved across thread boundary since it may contain GC's guard that is thread-private GC data.
+• iterator cannot be moved across thread boundary because it may contain GC's guard that is thread-private GC data.

-• Iterator ensures thread-safety even if you delete the item that iterator points to.
-However, in case of concurrent deleting operations it is no guarantee that you iterate all item in the split-list.
+• for MichaelList and LazyList: iterator guarantees safety even if you delete the item that iterator points to because that item is guarded by hazard pointer.
+However, in case of concurrent deleting operations it is no guarantee that you iterate all item in the set.
+Moreover, a crash is possible when you try to iterate the next element that has been deleted by concurrent thread.
+Use this iterator on the concurrent container for debugging purpose only.

 Constructor & Destructor Documentation

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 cds::intrusive::SplitListSet< GC, OrderedList, Traits >::SplitListSet ( )